 Research and Development.
-Research and development expenses increased to \$334 for the three months ended March 31, 2014, from \$236 for the three months ended March 31, 2013.
-The increase from the prior year was mainly due to additional company research during 2014.
-We continue to perform research and development of new Liquidmetal alloys and related processing capabilities, develop new manufacturing techniques, and contract with consultants to advance the development of Liquidmetal alloys and related production processes.
+Research and development expenses increased to \$392 and \$726 for the three and six months ended June 30, 2014, respectively, from \$224 and \$460 for the three and six months ended June 30, 2013, respectively.
+The increase from the prior year was mainly due to additional company research projects during 2014.
+We continue to perform research and development of new Liquidmetal alloys and related processing capabilities, develop new manufacturing techniques, and contracts with consultants to advance the development of Liquidmetal alloys and related production processes.

 Operating loss.
-Operating loss was \$2,165 for the three month period ended March 31, 2014.
-This compares to \$1,510 for the three month period ended March 31, 2013.
-The increase in our operating loss is primarily attributable to the increase in operating expenses, as discussed above.
+Operating loss was \$2,335 and \$4,500 for the three and six month periods ended June 30, 2014, respectively.
+This compares to \$1,394 and \$2,904 for the three and six month periods ended June 30, 2013, respectively.
+The change in our loss is primarily attributable to the increase in operating expenses, off-set by higher revenues, as discussed above.

 We continue to invest in our technology infrastructure to expedite the adoption of our technology, but we have experienced long sales lead times for customer adoption of our technology.
-Until that time where we can either (i) increase our revenues with shipments of routine, commercial parts through our third party contract manufacturer or (ii) obtain significant licensing revenues, we expect to have operating losses for the foreseeable future.
+Until that time where we can either (i) increase our revenues with shipments of routine, commercial parts through a third party contract manufacturer or (ii) obtain significant licensing revenues, we expect to have operating losses for the foreseeable future.